diskoverdata/diskover-docs/source_files/config_diskoveradmin_main.md

 Most help information is available directly in the user interface.
 This section offers additional guidance to support you during the configuration process.

+🟨 &nbsp;Although specified throughout **DiskoverAdmin** always assume that the fields are case-sensitive.

 <p id="config_diskover_web"></p>